GeorgeDittmar/DeepChat/README.md

 # DeepChat
 Chatbot framework using [Huggingface](https://github.com/huggingface) transformers

-This is meant to be a wrapper around huggingface, or potentially other frameworks and models to make toy chatbot development easier and fun to play around with.
+This is meant to be a wrapper around huggingface, or potentially other frameworks and models to make chatbot development easier and fun to play around with.

 # Supported Models
 - [DialoGPT](https://huggingface.co/microsoft/DialoGPT-medium)